Provably Accurate Shapley Value Estimation via Leverage Score Sampling: Experiments

 Table \ref{tab:l2-error} depicts the estimator performance for $m=10n$.
 The table shows the mean, first quartile, second quartile, and third quartile of the error for each estimator on every dataset.
 Except for ties in the setting where $m \geq 2^n$, Leverage SHAP gives the best performance followed by Optimized Kernel SHAP and then Kernel SHAP.

-Beyond sample size, we evaluate how the estimators perform with noisy access to the set functions.
-This setting is particularly relevant for Shapley values in explainable AI, since the set function may be an expectation that is approximated in practice.
-Figure \ref{fig:noise-l2} shows plots performance as noise is added to the set functions: Instead of observing $v(S)$, the estimators observe $v(S) + \zeta$ where $\zeta \sim \mathcal{N}(0, \sigma^2)$ is normally distributed with standard deviation $\sigma$ (we set $\sigma=0, 5 \times 10^{-3}, 1 \times 10^{-2}, 5 \times 10^{-2}, \ldots, 1$).
+Beyond sample size, we evaluate how the estimators perform with noisy access to the set functions in Appendix \ref{app:noise}.
 As in the sample size experiments, Leverage SHAP meets or exceeds the other estimators, suggesting the utility of the algorithm as a robust estimator in explainable AI.
-The analogous experiment for the linear objective error depicted in Figure \ref{fig:ablation_noise-objective} indicates the same findings.